Pat Murphy (baseball manager): San Diego Padres (2010–2015)

 In February 2010, Murphy was hired by the San Diego Padres as Special Assistant to Baseball Operations.

 Murphy skippered the Padres' Northwest League affiliate, the Eugene Emeralds, as their manager for the 2011 and 2012 seasons, as the Emeralds had consecutive league-best overall season records.
 While in Eugene, Coach Murphy compiled a 93–47 record (.664 pct).

 Murphy managed the Tucson Padres of the Class AAA Pacific Coast League (PCL) in 2013 and the El Paso Chihuahuas of the PCL in 2014 and 2015.
 In 2015, the Milwaukee Brewers wanted to hire Murphy as a major league coach on Craig Counsell's coaching staff; Murphy coached Counsell at Notre Dame.
 The Padres refused to allow him to join the Brewers, even though it would constitute a promotion.

-On June 16, 2015, Murphy was appointed the interim manager of the San Diego Padres after then-manager Bud Black was fired.
-Immediately after the 2015 season, the Padres announced that Murphy would not return as manager.
+On June 16, 2015, Murphy was appointed interim manager of the San Diego Padres after then-manager Bud Black was fired.
+Immediately after the 2015 season, the Padres announced that Murphy would not be retained as manager.

 Milwaukee Brewers (2015–present)

-In late October 2015, Murphy was hired as bench coach for the Milwaukee Brewers as part of manager Craig Counsell's makeover of the team's coaching staff; Murphy was Counsell's coach during his playing days at Notre Dame.
+After the 2015 season, the Milwaukee Brewers hired Murphy as bench coach for Craig Counsell's coaching staff; Murphy was Counsell's coach during his playing career at Notre Dame.
+On June 11, 2023, Murphy filled in as manager for an absent Craig Counsell, who missed the game due to his son's graduation.
+The Brewers won the game 8–6.

+Following the 2023 season, Counsell accepted the managerial position for the Chicago Cubs.
+On November 16, 2023, the Brewers promoted Murphy to serve as their new manager.

+Before the 2024 season, most analysts and reporters predicted the Brewers would finish low in the NL Central due to Craig Counsell’s departure, the loss of key players including star pitcher Corbin Burnes, and Murphy’s limited experience as an MLB manager.
+Under Murphy, however, the Brewers dramatically exceeded expectations.
+On September 18, the Brewers became the first team to clinch a postseason spot and won the NL Central.
+They finished the regular season with a record of 93–69, tied for the fourth-best record in all of baseball, and played the New York Mets in a Wild Card series.
+Milwaukee lost to the Mets in 3 games.
+For the unexpected success despite significant injury troubles and starting pitching woes, Murphy was awarded the 2024 NL Manager of the Year Award, making Murphy the first Brewers manager to earn this distinction.

+The next season, Murphy led the Brewers to the best record in the league and in franchise history, going 97–65 and winning the NL Central.
+The Brewers faced the rival Cubs in the NLDS, ultimately winning the series 3-2.
+They would go on to be swept 4-0 by the Dodgers in the NLCS.
+Murphy was again awarded NL Manager of the Year for his accomplishments during the 2025 season.